Create and connect to a MySQL database in Azure

 You will get another pop-up once deployment has succeeded.
 The portal will also open your MySQL database blade automatically.

-To see the connection information for your new MySQL database, just click Properties.
-If you don't see the Settings blade, click Settings > Properties.
+To see the connection information for your new MySQL database, just click Properties in your web app's blade.

 You can now use that connection information in any web app.
 A sample that shows how to use the connection information from a simple PHP app is available here.

-The following steps assumes that you have finished the tutuorial Create, configure, and deploy a PHP web app to Azure.
+The following steps assume that you have finished the tutorial Create, configure, and deploy a PHP web app to Azure.

 Configure the Laravel app in your local development environment to point to the MySQL database.
 To do this, open